 From Chris Herold, MSACL President:

-likely due to an unbridled positive attitude and deep support network of
+expected - likely due to an unbridled positive attitude and deep support network of

 I first met Michael at MSACL 2015 US where he was a co-instructor for the Quantitative Proteomics course with Mike MacCoss.
-I remember him vividly, joking with us at the MSACL reg desk; so personable, so friendly, so genuine.
+I remember him vividly, joking with us at the MSACL registration desk; so personable, so friendly, so genuine.
 That was just before his diagnosis.

 He embodied what I hope and envision I will also: courage, fortitude, direction, positivity, love, passion and philanthropy.
 To the very, very end he was fighting for his family, and to alleviate the pain for others who may end up in a similar situation.
 While his has been a trying path, it has also been beautiful in its sincerity.
 He touched many profoundly.
 He made the world a better place.
 Thanks Michael.
 We will miss you.
 And there is no way I can end this with a sad face as I will always remember yours as happy. :)